Leadership

 itaye@ucpcleveland.org

-Intesar Taye joined UCP in 1993 as an Occupational Therapist and Clinical Coordinator and became the Director of Children’s Services in 2003.
+Intesar Taye joined UCP in 1993 as an Occupational Therapist and Clinical Coordinator and became the Director of LeafBridge Services in 2003.
 She holds a Bachelor of Science degree in Occupational Therapy from Cleveland State University as well as certification in Threshold Electric Stimulation and is NDT trained.
 Intesar continually participates in workshops on issues relevant to her work, including spasticity management, sensory processing, Therasuit, neurodevelopment treatment and vision impairment.
-Her seventeen years of experience as an OT include screening, evaluating and treating children with a variety of motor disabilities and developmental delays.
-She also had the responsibility for assisting in the development of the research protocol and monitoring the research development of the Steps to Independence program.
-Intesar enjoys spending time with husband Jamal and their four children, as well as doing puzzles and brain teasers.
+Her experience as an OT include screening, evaluating and treating children with a variety of motor disabilities and developmental delays.
+She oversaw the expansion of our Alternative Education program to a new location and assisted in the development of the research protocol and monitoring the research development of the Steps to Independence program.
+Intesar enjoys spending time with her four children, as well as doing puzzles and brain teasers.